 The firm’s clients include automobile manufacturers; grocery; big-box and discount chains; high-end and specialty clothing; home improvement; electronics; outdoor recreation; athletic footwear and apparel; jewelry and specialty home goods stores; franchisors and franchisees; and companies that sell products or have business models that cross sectors, such as restaurants, pharmacies, and telecommunications, media and entertainment companies.
-In addition to serving as outside counsel, our team of lawyers and consulting professionals has decades of experience working in-house for retail clients, providing insight on on what they need to be as efficient and profitable as possible.
+In addition to serving as outside counsel, our team of lawyers and consulting professionals has decades of experience working in-house for retail clients, providing insight on what they need in order to be as efficient and profitable as possible.

 What We Offer

 - McGuireWoods lawyers have held senior in-house positions at major U.S. retailers, allowing them to manage legal and business issues with a practical, business-first approach.

 - As retailers and consumer brands innovate their services, so do we.
 Financial Times has repeatedly named McGuireWoods one of North America’s most innovative law firms.